 And if you truly can’t do anything you used to do, then make a list of things you’ve always wanted to do, or needed to do, for your business.

 Maybe it’s photographing objects you have for sale.
 Maybe you’ve been wanting to do a better job keeping track of your inventory, and you never had time to do that before.
-Maybe it’s taking a digital course where you can learn how to better market your business.
+Maybe it’s enrolling in a Workshop where you can learn how to better market your business.

 After you’ve made your list, identify one or two things that realistically you could be doing this week, because simply getting yourself into an action, taking a step moving forward, is going to make you feel a lot better and more in control of a situation that definitely feels very out of control.
 And then feeling out of control gets into fear.